ssbc/noto-color-emoji/README.md

 document.body.appendChild(hello)
 ```

+Notes :
+- order of fonts in `font-family` css matters.
+I recommend you make `NotoColorEmoji` a fallback (as in example), otherwise it will try to take over all your fonts
-Notes : this "just works" in electron apps, but for bundled apps read `require-style` documentation about bundling transforms.
+- this "just works" in electron apps, but for bundled apps read `require-style` documentation about bundling transforms.